-Getting trapped in a confined space comes with multiple risks that can leave a lasting impact.
-Even if you come out of them without any physical injuries, confined spaces can still hurt your mental health and leave you to deal with the consequences for years to come.
-If you ever get trapped in a confined space, the sooner someone can arrange for you to be rescued, the better.
-Unfortunately, this isn’t always so clear-cut.
-In many cases, you might be unaware that you are trapped in a confined space.
-This article reviews what a confined space is and provides confined space examples so that you can take quick action if you ever get stuck in a similar situation.
+Getting trapped in a confined space carries multiple risks that can leave a lasting impact.
+Even without physical injuries, confined spaces can harm your mental health, leaving you to deal with the consequences for years.
+If you ever find yourself trapped, the sooner someone rescues you, the better.
+Unfortunately, this isn’t always straightforward.
+You might often be unaware you’re in a confined space.
+This article defines what a confined space is and provides confined space examples to help you identify and act quickly if you ever find yourself in one.

 What Is a Confined Space?